vicoapp/ack.vico-bundle/README.md

 - `<esc>` -- cancel a running search
 - `/` -- focus the filter field

+Additionally, most vi motion commands are available to navigate the result list.

 ## Ex commands

 - `:ack` -- Bring up the ack window.